gvwilson/thirdbit/src/fiction/makers-return/index.md

 heavy with sarcasm.

 Violet pouted.
-It felt like ages since someone other than the captain had been awake at the same time as her, and he was about as much fun as the service bots.
+She couldn't remember the last time she had seen someone other than Captain Leung in person, and he was about as much fun as the service bots.

 She swiped her own display to bring up the exterior cameras.
 The stars looked as cold and as clean as they always did.
-Another swipe and she could see the blue dot where she was born.
+Another swipe and she could see the blue dot where she was told she had been born.
 She could zoom in if she wanted, but what was the point?
-She was going to wander the ark's empty corridors for a couple of days, trade barbs with André, say, "Yes, Captain Leung," and, "Yes, Doctor Szego," a few times, and then go back into her pod, just as she had so many times before.
+She was going to wander the ark's empty corridors for a couple of days, trade insults with André, say, "Yes, Captain Leung," and, "Yes, Doctor Szego," a few times, and then go back into her pod, just as she had so many times before.